ChrWieg/TvHeadendCli/README.md

 So here is a beta version for this, still under construction.
 It works with the TV-Browser CapturePlugin (Aufnahmesteuerung).

-I'm going to provide the binaries and a short tutorial soon.
+I'm going to provide a short tutorial soon.